Bhinis/Vending-Machine-Controller-FSM/README.md

 - Declared FSM states and control skeleton (IDLE → WAIT_COIN → CHECK_BALANCE → DISPENSE → RETURN_CHANGE)
 - Began testbench setup in `tb_vending_machine.v`
 - Committed updates in `/src/` and `/sim/` with appropriate structure
-- Created files 'top.v' for board pins assignment and 'coin_counter' for updation on coins used and information.
+- Created files `top.v` for board pins assignment and `coin_counter` for updation on coins used and information.
 - Next step: implement full RTL logic and simulate

 # Why This FSM-Based Structure Was Chosen